McLaren MCL39

+Favoured by commentators in the pre-season to defend McLaren's title, the MCL39 was consistently the fastest car in the field and successfully defended the WCC, securing it at the 2025 Singapore Grand Prix.
+Norris secured the WDC at the 2025 Abu Dhabi Grand Prix.
+The MCL39 was the first McLaren since the Adrian Newey-designed MP4/13 of 1998 to win both titles in the same season.

+The MCL39 won fourteen Grands Prix in 2025, each driver winning seven apiece.
+The car scored thirteen pole positions, set twelve fastest laps, and finished on the podium a record total of thirty-four times.
+The car, in the hands of Norris, also set the Formula One record for fastest race lap by average speed at the Italian Grand Prix.

 Background

 Development context

 The MCL39 follows the MCL38, McLaren's first championship-winning Formula One car since 1998.
-Having won the Constructors' Championship in 2024, McLaren will be allowed only 70% the allocation of wind tunnel testing time baseline.
+Having won the Constructors' Championship in 2024, McLaren was allowed only 70% of the baseline allocation of wind tunnel testing time.
 Team principal Andrea Stella said he believed McLaren could overcome this disadvantage by improving efficiency elsewhere in the aerodynamic design process.

 McLaren's success in developing a front wing that could flex significantly under aerodynamic load during the 2024 season was considered instrumental in overcoming Red Bull's dominance in the ground effect era.
 New restrictions to combat this use of wing flexibility were introduced, effective from the ninth race of the season (the Spanish Grand Prix).
 Stella said the team had planned for a "small adjustment" that would be implemented with the new restrictions, but denied they would negatively impact the team.

 Initial design and development

 The MCL39 (pictured being built up ahead of the Japanese Grand Prix) made several improvements on the championship-winning MCL38.